 If it is, seek help from a lactation counselor, your doctor or pediatrician.
-There are lots of great products to help with nursing discomfort -- we are fans of Lansinoh’s gel packs, gel pads and lanolin minis that are perfect for keeping in your purse or diaper bag.
+There are lots of great products to help with nursing discomfort -- we are fans of Lansinoh’s Breast Gel Packs, Soothies Gel Pads and Lanolin HPA that are perfect for keeping in your purse or diaper bag.

 UP NEXT: Handling sleep deprivation